 The only word of caution I would give you is to be careful about resources that restrict you.
-Pre-written prayers may give you ideas sometimes, but the temptation to read it without the words being from your heart is just too great.
+Pre-written prayers may give you ideas sometimes, but the temptation to read them without the words being from your heart is just too great.

 Set a Time of Day.

 Creating a habit of prayer always helps us stay consistent.
 Choose a time of day when the family is typically all home and then start small.
-Maybe begin with a short 5 minute prayer time.
+Maybe begin with a short five-minute prayer time.
 Then slowly build up to longer prayer times, incorporating some of the prayer points below.

 I recommend finding a time that is linked to something else you already do regularly.
 That’s the best way to establish a good habit.
 For example, after you finish dinner, linger at the table and have a time of prayer together.
 Or do it over breakfast.